Lip Stick Stain Removal from Carpet Tips

 Nail polish remover

-- The initial action you have to do is to blot the excess nail polish with any clean dry towel.
-This will allow the excess nail polish transfer to the towel.
+- Then, you have to do is to blot the excess nail polish with any clean, dry towel.
+Thus, it will allow the excess nail polish transfer to the cloth.

 - At this point, blot the stained area with your wet towel to clean polish.
 Now you can see the nail polish transferring to the cloth.

-- Repeat the process until all the stains completely transferred to the cloth and no trace of nail polish left on your carpet.
+- Repeat the process until all the stains wholly transferred to the cloth and no trace of nail polish left on your carpet.

 - Following all the stains were removed, you may rinse the carpet using warm water.
 Get your spray bottle and spray over the area.
 Blot the area using another dry towel to extract the water.

-- Dry the area thoroughly prior to allowing anybody to use it.
+- Dry the area thoroughly before allowing anybody to use it.

 - You should not apply any carpet cleaning solution directly to your carpet to avoid or prevent any additional damage like bleaching.
-To confirm, try it first on any hidden part of your carpets such as the area under cabinet or the ones in corners.
 It would be better if you have any carpet remnants to test.